cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 I started to get a much better idea of what a good (and accepted) proposal looks like.

-To round out my newfound knowledge on the proposal process, I also attended my first proposal coaching session courtesy of the fine folks at Ruby Central.
+To round out my newfound knowledge of the proposal process, I also attended my first proposal coaching session courtesy of the fine folks at Ruby Central.
 It was a great chance to get feedback my ideas and proposals while also seeing what others were working on.

-So...after reading dozens of proposals, getting some coaching on my specific proposals and submitting to the next conference...
+So...after reading dozens of proposals, getting some coaching on my specific proposals and submitting them to the next conference...

 More rejections.